-Credit unions with assets in excess of \$500 million are expected to develop more comprehensive liquidity testing programs that consider multiple scenarios of varying degrees of stress and time horizons as set out in the "Guidance Note: Stress Testing, Credit Unions with Assets Greater than \$500 million", published in May 2017.
+All credit unions are expected to develop comprehensive liquidity testing programs that consider multiple scenarios of varying degrees of stress and time horizons as set out in the "Guidance Note: Stress Testing".

-The LCR, NSFR and NCCF are standardized metrics introduced by BCBS2 and adopted by regulatory bodies in Canada including OSFI and credit union regulators to help measure, monitor and manage the level of liquidity at financial institutions beyond the simple liquidity ratio under minimum specified stress assumptions.
-Credit unions with assets in excess of \$500 million are required to adopt these metrics effective December 31, 2017 and submit their quarterly results to DICO 21 days following each fiscal quarter end.
-Other credit unions may wish to consider using one or more of these metrics to help supplement their own liquidity management processes as appropriate.
+The Liquidity Coverage Ratio (LCR), Net Stable Funding Ratio (NSFR) and Net Cumulative Cash Flow (NCCF) are standardized metrics introduced by BCBS_and adopted by regulatory bodies in Canada including OSFI and credit union regulators to help measure, monitor and manage the level of liquidity at financial institutions beyond the simple liquidity ratio under minimum specified stress assumptions.
+Credit unions with assets greater than \$500 million are required to adopt these metrics effective December 31, 2017.